CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

     ![](./media/pe-29.png)

-6. Now you will have the load test resource deployed successfully.
-Click on **Go to resource** to view the resource.
+6. Click on **Go to resource** to view the resource upon successful deployment.

     ![](./media/pe-30.png)